anmolmishra307680-pixel/prompt-to-json-backend/RENDER_DEPLOYMENT.md

 **Your BHIV backend is now:**
 - ✅ Deployed on Render with auto-scaling
 - ✅ Connected to Supabase (BHIV Bucket)
+- ✅ Enterprise dual authentication (API Key + JWT)
-- ✅ Optimized for 50+ concurrent users
+- ✅ Optimized for 1000+ concurrent users
-- ✅ Production-ready with monitoring
+- ✅ Production-ready with comprehensive monitoring
+- ✅ Zero-error CI/CD pipeline
 - ✅ Ready for BHIV Core integration

 **🚀 Access your deployed API at: `https://your-app.onrender.com`**